bkeevil/tcp/README.md

 ## Build Instructions

-Install build environment and library dependencies
+Install build environment and library dependencies.

 ``` bash
 apt-get install -y build-essential cmake doxygen libboost-all-dev libssl-dev
 ```

-The boost library is only required to build the example programs, which use the program_options library.
+The boost library is only required to build the example programs, which use the system, filesystem and program_options libraries.

 Use cmake to configure and build the library